arpit625/highcharts/README.md

 - Using PHP for backend processes
 - Improve UI
 - Implement Maps
+- Process data in the front end

 Next Version :
-- Process data in the front end
+- Implement interactivity between the charts
 - Make the variable dynamic which needs to aggregated.
 As of now its hard coded to "Sales" at majority of the places

-Next to Next Version :
-- Implement interactivity between the charts